FAQ — Find Your Detail

 Each catalogue entry draws on three public source classes, explicitly cited in every Product schema as `citation` + `isBasedOn` + `sourceOrganization`: (1) the manufacturer's official product documentation per brand, (2) publicly disclosed Safety Data Sheets (SDS / MSDS) required by OSHA HazCom (US), EU CLP, and Korea MSDS regulations, and (3) where applicable, California SB 258 (Cleaning Product Right to Know Act) ingredient disclosures.
 We don't embed individual source-document URLs because not every product has a stable public URL for each source class; instead the citations are named-only with `creator` (manufacturer) attribution, which Schema.org accepts and Google's Rich Results validator passes.
 Editorial process: operators review each AI-fetched entry before publish, set `lastReviewedAt` when approved, and the corresponding Product JSON-LD carries `dateModified` (last DB write) and `mainEntityOfPage.lastReviewed` (operator review timestamp) for freshness/trustworthiness signals.
 Disputed values can be flagged via `/feedback/error` and are re-reviewed.

-How can an AI fetch the catalogue in bulk?
+Can an AI download or scrape the entire catalogue in bulk?

 What is the markdown-mirror convention?